 Great tuts.
 Thanks you very much

-Danh ba web 2.0’s Latest Post: Wordpress 2.8 chính thức ra mắt vào tuần sau
+Danh ba web 2.0’s Latest Post: WordPress 2.8 chính thức ra mắt vào tuần sau

 Very useful!
 Just followed the guide for my blog, already had done most of this, but the no self pings plugin is great!
 I’ve been looking for something like that for a while now, just forgot about it to now!